CodingFlamez/alx-low_level_programming/README.md

-This repo contains C programming
+This dir contains debugged files